SoundMetrics/aris-integration-sdk/common/simple-proto/README.md

 This protocol uses a TCP stream to control an ARIS, which is also done with the protocol buffer-based protocol described in the related SDK documentation.

 However, in this case the commands are text-based, and protocol buffer isn't necessary.
-A command consists of command name followed by 0 or more lines of key-value pairs.
-The command is terminated by a blank line.
+A command consists of a command name followed by 0 or more lines of key-value pairs.
+The command is terminated by an empty line.

-For illustration, we're showing new lines as `\n` here:
+For illustration purposes only, we're showing new lines as `\n` here:

 ```
   lightbulb\n